User Guide

 Skill Extraction: /tools learn

-For discoveries that deserve more than a one-line tag, use /tools learn to create a full skill.
+For discoveries that deserve a reusable workflow (not just a one-liner correction), use /tools learn to create a full skill.

 Situation Use